Bankruptcy Crimes: Third Edition

 No book reviews available.

-Stephanie Wickouski is a Partner in the Corporate Restructuring Practice of Drinker Biddle & Reath LLP and is Regional Partner in Charge of the Firm's New York City office.
-Ms. Wickouski was named one of 12 Outstanding Restructuring Lawyers in the U.S. for 2006 by Turnarounds & Workouts.
-For over twenty five years, she has represented a diverse range of clients in complex reorganization cases throughout the country and has counseled clients on all aspects of credit and financial relationships.
-She is a frequent lecturer, author, and commentator on bankruptcy, restructuring, and financial fraud.
+Stephanie Wickouski is a partner in the New York office of Bryan Cave LLP.
+She counsels clients on all aspects of bankruptcy, insolvency and commercial transactions.
+With more than 30 years of experience handling complex reorganization cases throughout the country, she has served as lead bankruptcy counsel to indenture trustees in multiple high-profile cases.
+A nationally recognized bankruptcy practitioner, she has been named as one of the 12 Outstanding Restructuring Lawyers in the US by Turnarounds & Workouts, and has been recognized in the practice of bankruptcy by U.S. News Best Lawyers in America since 2006.
+She is a frequent lecturer, author, and commentator on bankruptcy, restructuring, and financial fraud, and is the author of Indenture Trustee - Bankruptcy Powers & Duties published in Nov.
+2015.
 Prior to entering private practice, Ms. Wickouski was a trial attorney with the Civil Division of the U.S. Department of Justice, and received several awards for her handling of bankruptcy litigation.
-She lives in lower Manhattan’s Tribeca neighborhood with her husband, David A. Fletcher, a noted musician and director.
+She lives in lower Manhattan's Tribeca neighborhood with her husband, David A. Fletcher, a noted musician and director.